Braniff (1983–1990): Acquisition campaign

-In October 1987, Braniff leased ten Boeing 737-200s from Polaris Aircraft Leasing to supplement its Boeing 727s.
-Braniff also indicated it was interested in struggling Orlando-based Florida Express.
-The carrier soon announced that it was making an offer to acquire the carrier outright.
-In April 1988, Braniff acquired Florida Express and assumed operation of their routes and British Aircraft Corporation BAC One-Eleven twin jet aircraft.
-This development led to Braniff once again operating several of the same aircraft that the original Braniff had disposed of in the 1960s.
-The original Braniff International was one of the first operators of the BAC One-Eleven in the U.S. On April 19, 1988, Florida Express became a wholly owned subsidiary of Braniff.
-On that date a special meeting of Florida Express, shareholders was held and the acquisition of Florida Express by Braniff was approved by a majority of the stockholders of date.
-Following the acquisition, a second smaller hub was operated at the Orlando International Airport with over 30 flights per day with the Orlando hub having been initially operated by Florida Express.
+In October 1987, Braniff leased ten Boeing 737-200s from Polaris Aircraft Leasing to supplement its Boeing 727s and indicated it was interested in struggling Orlando-based airline Florida Express.
+Braniff soon announced that it was making an offer to acquire Florida Express outright.
+On April 19, 1988, Florida Express became a wholly owned subsidiary of Braniff after the deal was approved by a majority of Florida Express stockholders.
+Braniff assumed operation of its routes and its British Aircraft Corporation BAC One-Eleven twinjet aircraft, some of which were the same aircraft that BIA—the first U.S. operator of the type—had disposed of in the 1960s.
+The former Florida Express hub at Orlando International Airport, with over 30 flights per day, became a secondary hub for Braniff.

-In late 1987, Braniff attempted to acquire Pan Am, holding months of negotiations; however, Braniff was unable to reach a deal for $200 million in labor concessions from Pan Am's principal unions, which had been demanded as a precondition by the Pan Am corporate board.
-The buyout offer was terminated in late December by "mutual consent."
+In late 1987, Braniff attempted to acquire Pan Am, holding months of negotiations; however, Braniff failed to negotiate $200 million in labor concessions from Pan Am's principal unions, which had been demanded as a precondition by the Pan Am corporate board.
+The buyout offer was terminated in late December by mutual consent.

-Braniff suffered a net loss of $12.2 million for fiscal year 1987 compared to a $9 million loss the previous year.
+Braniff sustained a net loss of $12.2 million for fiscal year 1987 compared to a $9 million loss the previous year.
 CEO Patrick Foley attributed this to intense competition and to costs incurred from the aggressive expansion campaign.